Zilus/photograpress/README.md

 ====================
 `$ git pull origin master`

-DO NOT import the .sql file (just for new installations)
+DO NOT import photograpress.sql file to database (just for new installations)

 To get your access token run:
 ====================